 Barcelona or some other big European football team was playing at 3:30 a.m local time.
 The teahouse in the outskirts of Mrauk-U was packed with young men staring at the screen.
 When our bus pulled over the men rushed to ask if anyone needed an accommodation or a ride somewhere and then returned to watch the game.
 The +12h bus ride had been one of the most painful ones I could remember.
 Stretching first body and then mind with milk tea and moving frames felt like heaven.

 The teahouse in Pyay was full.
-Myanmar Idols was starting.
+Myanmar Idols was starting on TV.
 I pointed my chair away from the screen and started watching faces while listening to the voices of the future.
 The proven concept broadcasted it’s gospel from the LED altar.
-People from all ages were glued to their seats sipping tea while the busy road behind kept spreading the dust and gasoline fumes.
+People of all ages were glued to their seats sipping tea while the busy road behind kept spreading the dust and gasoline fumes.

 On the hills close to Hsipaw the the sun was still behind the horizon when the villagers started walking up the hill.
 At the top is a buddhist temple where people pray each morning for 40 minutes.
 Many return there to pray several times a day.